Develop your work experience, earn money, and build your confidence on a paid summer internship.

 Internships are a great way to discover different career options, including those not directly related to your current studies.
 Many of our roles are suitable for students from any degree course, with little to no work experience.
 Those which require knowledge, or a specific degree background, will say so in the advert.

-• These opportunities are exclusive to Sussex second, penultimate, third and final year undergraduate students.
+- These opportunities are exclusive to Sussex second, third and final year undergraduate students.

 You will be entitled to holiday.
 The number of days will depend on the duration of the internship.
-If you undertake a full-time eight-week internship you would be eligible for four days’ holiday.
+If you undertake a full-time six-week internship you would be eligible for three days’ holiday.

 Income tax and National Insurance will be deducted from your pay.
 There is no exemption for students working over the summer.
 If you will not be working again until next April, you can usually reclaim overpaid tax from HMRC.